bkrem/react-d3-tree/README.md

 }

 .node__leaf > circle {
+  fill: green
-  /* Let's make the radius of leaf nodes larger */
+  /* Let's also make the radius of leaf nodes larger */
   r: 40;
 }
 ```